 Furthermore, every triple and quadruple intersection is a sub-event of at least one of the impossible mixed pairs identified above.
 For example, the event $E_u^-\cap E_u^+\cap E_v^-$ requires the event $E_u^+\cap E_v^-$ to hold.
 Therefore, all triple and quadruple intersection probabilities are $0$.

 We now consolidate our findings into a single theorem.
-This result provides a complete recipe for calculating the covariance by cataloging the 15 intersection probabilities required for the PIE expansion of $\Psi(u,v)$.
+This result provides a complete recipe for calculating the covariance by cataloging the 15 intersection probabilities required for the inclusion-exclusion formula in computing $\Psi(u,v)$.

 \begin{thm}[Covariance formula] For any two distinct vertices $u,v \in V(D)$, the covariance of their indicator variables $\mathbb{I}_u$ and $\mathbb{I}_v$ (for the events $u \in S$ and $v \in S$) is given by: